Universal quantum control with dynamical correction: An Illustrative example

-The ancillary basis states $|\mu_k(t)\rangle$'s could be activated as universal nonadiabatic paths when the detunings and Rabi frequencies in Hamiltonian (\ref{Ham1}) satisfy the conditions in Eqs.~(\ref{detuning}), (\ref{Rabifrequency}), and (\ref{ConditionMu0}).
-Also, these nontrivial paths construct the exact solutions to the time-dependent Schr\"odinger equation, i.e., the full-rank time-evolution operator in Eq.~(\ref{U0}) with $K=3$ or Eq.~(\ref{Uthree}), where the path-dependent global phase $f_k(t)$ can be obtained by Eq.~(\ref{globalphase}).
+Under Eqs.~(\ref{detuning}), (\ref{Rabifrequency}), and (\ref{ConditionMu0}), all the three $|\mu_k(t)\rangle$'s can be activated as universal nonadiabatic paths.
+Also, they construct the exact solution to the time-dependent Schr\"odinger equation, i.e., the full-rank evolution operator in Eq.~(\ref{U0}) with $K=3$.
+In the absence of systematic errors, the time-evolution operator for the three-level system~(\ref{Ham1}) can be written as